Vietnam.vn - Nền tảng quảng bá Việt Nam

 NASA giải mã bí ẩn vì sao vệ tinh Io của Mộc Tinh lại có hoạt động núi lửa mạnh như vậy

-The surface of Jupiter's moon Io, with its many active volcanoes.
+The surface of Jupiter's moon Io is dotted with active volcanoes.
 (Source: NASA)

 Io is only slightly larger than the Moon, with a diameter of 3,600 km, but it has about 400 volcanoes, according to NASA.
 The plumes from these eruptions can stretch several kilometers into space and can even be seen from Earth through large telescopes.